Worcester Park: 20th Century: Suburban residential development

-21st Century: The Hamptons and Mayflower Park
+The Hamptons & Mayflower Park

-The Hamptons is an early 21st-century St James Homes estate of mainly New England (Colonial Revival) style housing in the northeast of Worcester Park.
-It lies within the London Borough of Sutton.
-It was constructed in 30 acre of parkland on the former site of sewage works and its formerly bracken buffer, by the sports field buffers of Motspur Park and existing residential streets of Worcester Park.
+The Hamptons is a mixed development completed in 2021 by Berkeley Group Holdings.
+It contains mainly Colonial Revival architecture and is located in the northeast of Worcester Park.
+It was constructed in 30 acre of parkland on the former site of sewage works and its formerly bracken buffer.

-The site has with appropriate civic engineering been converted to a conservation wetland, amphitheatre, community centre and gym, tennis courts (for residents) and a viewing platform with views to the City of London and c.
-1000 homes: apartments to large detached houses.
-Dutch style/Dutch Colonial Revival houses were added towards the end of re-engineering, landscaping and construction in the ten years to 2013.
+The estate contains conservation wetlands, an amphitheatre, community centre and gym, tennis courts (for residents) and a viewing platform with views to the City of London.

-The green space itself is called Mayflower Park which includes a grass amphitheatre for performances and an area of five wetlands as a nature reserve.
-The official public opening of the park was at the end of July 2006.
+The green space is called Mayflower Park which includes the grass amphitheatre for performances and an area of five wetlands as a nature reserve.
+The park has been open to the public since July 2006.

+2019 Richmond House Fire

-In 2019 a fire destroyed Richmond house in the Hamptons development leaving 23 families homeless.
-A post event structural survey conducted by Probyn Miers found that the fire was able to spread at an uncontrollable speed due to multiple breaches of building regulations at design and build level by the developer Berkeley homes.
-They have yet to compensate the residents.
+In 2019, a fire destroyed Richmond House in the Hamptons development leaving 23 families homeless.
+A post event structural survey found that the fire was able to spread at an uncontrollable speed due to multiple breaches of building regulations at design and build level by the developer Berkeley homes.
+A group of residents brought a £3m claim against the developer which was settled out of court for an undisclosed sum.